Sweet and chewy macarons, the most decadent of French desserts, filled with rich Pistachio White Chocolate ganache. It's a match made in heaven!

 - Make sure you use ground almonds and not some almond flour that you might find in health food shops.
 The kind that has been rid of the fat content.
 I once used that kind of lchf/paleo almond flour and it absorbed the liquid so much that no matter how much I folded, it would't loosen up the batter.
 So, to sum up - you need finely ground skinless raw almonds! 🙂

 - USE YOUR KITCHEN SCALE.
-It’s very important to be precise when making macarons.
-Well, any kind of dessert really – but you have to be especially careful when making macarons and using cups just won’t cut it.
+It's very important to be precise when making macarons.
+Well, any kind of dessert really - but you have to be especially careful when making macarons.
+Using cups just won't cut it.

 - It's better to slightly overbake your macarons than to underbake them.
 If you underbake your macarons, they will be very sticky and you won't be able to pick them up from the baking paper.
 Whereas, if you slightly overbake them (like 2-3 minutes tops), once they're filled and stored in an airtight container in the fridge - the moisture from the filling will soften them and they will be delicious!
 Chewy inside with a little bit of crunch on the outside. 🙂

-- Only use GEL/POWDERED food colouring because the liquid ones will change the consistency of the batter and they aren’t as strong enough as the others.
-It’s recommended to add the colour in the last stage of mixing meringue, but that means that you get to have only one colour and I usually want at least two different colours that match the flavour.
+- Only use GEL/POWDERED food colouring because the liquid ones will change the consistency of the batter.
+They also aren't as strong enough as the others.
+It's recommended to add the colour in the last stage of mixing meringue.
+But that means that you get to have only one colour.
+I usually want at least two different colours that match the flavour.
 So, I mix the colour with almond/powdered sugar/egg white paste.